 That’s not to say that the least-used features aren’t important, just that they aren’t as valued by marketers.
 As the market matures and people become more familiar with the tech, we might see that change.

-Still on the fence about marketing automation?
+Still on the fence about marketing operations?
 Here are some of the wonders it can do for you.

 Importantly, it saves marketers and sales teams time by surfacing (aka qualifying) the leads which are most likely to buy, enabling them to focus energy on them first while nurturing others.